gmail unsubscribeemail managementproductivity

 How it works:

-• Link goes to comprehensive "Email Preferences" page
+• Link goes to a comprehensive "Email Preferences" page

-• Must manually uncheck boxes for different email categories
+• Must uncheck boxes for different email categories

 • Sometimes requires account login credentials